60 MINUTES: 1997-2014 | Alexander Street

 60 MINUTES: 1997–2014 comes equipped with dozens of online tools that enhance the teaching, learning, and scholarship experience:

-• Playlist-building functionality lets professors choose their favorite clips and easily slide them into the syllabus or LMS.
+• Clip creation tool allows for users to easily link to clips and slide them into the syllabus or LMS.

 • Synchronous scrolling transcripts ensure you never miss a word.